Croydon Minster: Bells

 The tower houses a ring of 12 bells cast by the Croydon firm of Gillett & Johnston in 1936, replacing an earlier ring of eight.
 The eight original bells were recast and hung with new fittings in a new frame with four additional trebles.
 The new ring of 12 was dedicated by the Bishop of Croydon on 12 December 1936 and the first peal on the new 12 was rung for the coronation of King George VI and Queen Elizabeth in 1937.

 The tower and ringers are affiliated to the Surrey Association of Church Bell Ringers.

-St. Johns Memorial Garden
+St John’s Memorial Garden

-To the south of the Minster is St. Johns Memorial Garden, an area of 2 acre.
+To the south of the Minster is St John’s Memorial Garden, an area of 2 acre.
 Up until 1957 it was a traditional cemetery which was no longer used and had become neglected.
 Earlier gravestones and tombs were relocated or used for walling or paving and a War Memorial was also repositioned.